|

 the Hot Dog Man |

 1. The guy at the bank machine is withdrawing money to buy a dog?
-Probably.
+Yes.
 They were Norwegian prices.

-2. I took a very quick trip to Sweden and back?
-No, no. The yellow and blue (Swedish flag colour) of the hot dog cart umbrella is just a gimmick to catch the locals' attention.
+2. Hot Dog Man is a Swede?
+No. The yellow and blue (Swedish flag colour) of the hot dog cart umbrella is just a gimmick to catch the locals' attention.

-3. My hot dog was crunchy because one of the HD Man's missing fingers was in the bun?
-No, it was the raw onions.
+3. My dog was crunchy because one of the Hot Dog Man's missing fingers was in the bun?
+No, it was the raw onions that were nice and crunchy.
 I did not want to bring up the subject of his fingers.
 He seemed happy enough without them.
-His extra long thumb probably made up for the missing digits.
+He did have an extra-long thumb.

 ... all for now ...